 How to have business come to you – always ask, always tell

-In times past when business was stable and there were many fewer appraisers, after an appraiser got experience (and sometimes a professional designation) he or she could “hang out a shingle” and get referrals from clients or other appraisers.
+In times past when business was stable and there were many fewer appraisers after an appraiser got experience (and sometimes a professional designation) he or she could “hang out a shingle” and get referrals from clients or other appraisers.
 Now, of course, just like in medicine and law, most of us can’t afford to just sit and wait for the phone to ring.
+The key to getting more business is Referrals: How to Have Business Come to You.

-We all remember the good old days, when the phone rang with clients begging us to take one more assignment.
+We all remember the days when the phone rang with clients begging us to take one more assignment.
 Those days come and go.
 There is another way to get clients to call you: referrals.

 Many appraisers don’t actively solicit referrals.
 We have an excuse: no sales training.
 But even experienced salespersons forget about this excellent source of business.

-Many appraisers ask us how to get on lender lists, how to get more business appraising a certain property types (such as nursing homes), how to break into litigation appraising, etc. We tell them all the same thing.
+Many appraisers ask me how to get on lender lists, how to get more business appraising certain property types (such as nursing homes), how to break into litigation appraising, etc. I tell them all the same thing.
 If no one knows who you are and what you can do for them, you won’t get any business.

 To get more referrals, you have to contact more people.
 If no one has heard of you, they can’t give you a referral!